 Behind the scenes, your templates should be neatly organized for what clients might need.
 If they are adding pages to an InDesign book template, then Paragraph Styles need to be set up.
 Or if they want to change colors, this should be easily done with color swatches.
-Master Pages are a great way to separate sections, and your clients should be able to add as many as they need.
+Parent Pages are a great way to separate sections, and your clients should be able to add as many as they need.
 For this, you’d need to have great organization skills.
 Once you’ve got this nailed, it is time for the visuals.

 It's difficult to know exactly what users are looking for.
 Start out by thinking about what kind of users you’d like to attract, what kind of jobs are they are applying for, or what companies they're working for.
 Once you have that solved, you can start with the visuals.
 There are countless styles that can be applied to an InDesign template, so let’s take a look at a few elements that can help you enhance your designs.

 In a hurry?
 We’ve got amazing InDesign calendar templates and zine templates over at Envato Elements and GraphicRiver.
 Go check them out!
 Or go straight to the very best InDesign templates with this useful roundup:

 - 50+ InDesign Templates Every Designer Should OwnGrace Fussell05 Jul 2022

 - 50+ Magazine Templates With Creative Print Layout DesignsMarc Schenker21 Apr 2021